More Responsible Wildlife Encounters from Around the World

 Inspired by my recent visit to the island of Palawan in the Philippines, where I was lucky enough to swim with whale sharks in a completely natural settling, I wanted to spread the word about other tours, attractions and experiences that are encouraging positive interactions between humans and nature.
 So I asked some fellow travel bloggers to share their favorite responsible wildlife encounters from around the world.
-This is the second post in a four-post series (Read the first post here: Responsible Wildlife Encounters from around the World).

 Swimming with Sea Lions in Peru